despresc/hasbrain/README.md

   formatting), a `--help` option, a list of possible commands, better command documentation.
 - A `Loop` interpreter with reified, streaming stepping instead of the current `MonadInteract` approach.
-I suppose the states would be `Yield Word8 Thing` and `Read (Word8 -> Thing)`?
 This would allow for a streaming command line interpreter; the current one simply reads in all input at once, then writes all output at once.
 It would also make writing an interactive interpreter easier, one where input to the brainfuck program would be adjustable based on